 The education of even a small child, therefore, does not aim at preparing him for school, but for life.
 Maria Montessori

 Farmhouse Montessori is a charming Montessori preschool nestled on a 10-acre hay farm in Ferndale, Washington.
-Garden patches, fruit trees, and friendly chickens invite children to explore the world of learning through their senses.
+Garden patches, fruit trees, friendly chickens and our adorable nigerian dwarf goats invite children to explore the world of learning through their senses.
 We encourage young ones to be curious and independent learners in multifaceted ways, including socially, academically, and artistically.
 Farmhouse Montessori seeks to nurture a love of learning through hands-on multi-sensory materials and collaborative lessons, to inspire wonder, independence, and confidence.

 Lisa Call is the founder of Farmhouse Montessori.
 She built the preschool with a passion to foster Montessori learning in a natural setting that is both peaceful and inspiring, guided by Christian values.
-A certified AMS Montessori teacher, Lisa earned her BA from the University of Washington and served as head teacher at Lake Hills Montessori in Bellevue, Washington before moving to Ferndale.
-Married over 30 years, Lisa and her husband Steve are parents to three children, a daughter-in-law, and a grandson.
-Aside from teaching, her passions include family, gardening, cooking, and anything creative.
+A certified AMS Montessori teacher, Lisa earned her BA from the University of Washington and served as head teacher at Lake Hills Montessori in Bellevue, Washington before moving to Ferndale, Washington.
+Married over 30 years, Lisa and her husband Steve are parents to three children and three grandchildren.
+Aside from teaching, her passions include spending time with her husband, gardening, cooking, and the Oregon coast.